WASdev/ci.docker.websphere-traditional/developer/Run-install-image.md

-## Running the IBM WebSphere Application Server Classic Base Install image
+## Running the IBM WebSphere Application Server Classic for Developers Install image

-When the container is started using the IBM WebSphere Application Server Classic Base Install image, it executes the createProfileAndStartServer script which takes the following environment variables
+When the container is started using the IBM WebSphere Application Server Classic for Developers Install image, it executes the createProfileAndStartServer script which takes the following environment variables:

 * PROFILE_NAME(optional) [default 'AppSrv01']
 * CELL_NAME(optional)[default 'DefaultCell01']